syncrosim/pysyncrosim/docs/quickstart.rst

 .. code-block:: pycon

-    >>> myScenario.save_datasheet(name = "helloworldTime_InputDatasheet",
+    >>> my_scenario.save_datasheet(name = "helloworldTimePy_InputDatasheet",
-    >>>                           data = myInputDataframe)
+    >>>                           data = my_input_df)
+    helloworldTimePy_InputDatasheet saved successfully

 Configuring the RunControl Datasheet
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
 There is one other Datasheet that we need to configure for our model to run.
 The ``RunControl`` Datasheet provides information about how many time steps to use in the model.
 Here, we set the minimum and maximum time steps for our model.
-Similar to above, we’ll add this information to a Python dictionary and then add it to the ``RunControl`` Datasheet using the ``pandas`` ``append()`` function.
+Similar to above, we’ll add this information to a Python dictionary and then add it to the ``RunControl`` Datasheet using the ``pandas`` ``concat()`` function.
 We need to specify data for the following two columns:

 * *MinimumTimestep* : the starting time point of the simulation.
 * *MaximumTimestep* : the end time point of the simulation.